 13. Chaga Fights Off Cancer Cells

-A study conducted in 2010 to prove fighting cancer as one of the Chaga benifits observed that Chaga mushrooms slowed the growth of cancer cells in the breast, cervix, and lungs.
-Unlike traditional treatment modalities like radiation and chemotherapy, the use of Chaga mushroom for cancer does not harm(12) healthy non-cancerous cells.
+The Chaga mushrooms potential health benefits for cancer patients have been scientifically proven.
+A study conducted in 2010 observed that Chaga mushrooms slowed the growth of cancer cells in the breast, cervix, and lungs.
+Unlike traditional treatment modalities like radiation and chemotherapy, the use of Chaga mushroom for cancer does not harm(11) healthy non-cancerous cells.

-Chaga extract can also elicit anti-tumor effects in prostate and breast carcinomas.
-This can be attributed to (13)ergosterol and ergosterol peroxide present in Chaga.
+The Chaga extract can also elicit anti-tumor effects in prostate and breast carcinomas.
+This can be attributed to (12)ergosterol and ergosterol-peroxide in Chaga.

 Who Enjoys Chaga Mushroom Benefits?